MHD Turbulence: A Biased Review: A Reconnection Primer

 The detailed demonstration of this result involves realising that not only does the instantaneous aspect ratio of a forming sheet decide what types of tearing perturbations are allowed (single-island FKR modes or multi-island fastest-growing, ``Coppi'' modes; see \apref{app:TMgammak}), but that, in principle, this can change as the sheet evolves, that many different modes can coexist and that these perturbations will grow on different time scales not only linearly but also nonlinearly (the FKR modes having to go through the secular \citealt{rutherford73} regime, the Coppi ones not).
-A careful analysis of all this can be found in the paper by \citet{uzdensky16} and the follow-up by \citet{tolman18}, dealing with the effect of the sheet-forming flows on the tearing mode; the summary that will suffice for our purposes here is that if the fastest-growing linear mode \exref{eq:TM_max} fits into the sheet, it will also be the one that first reaches the nonlinear regime and disrupts the formation of the sheet---with the moment of disruption defined as the moment when the width $w$ of the islands associated with the perturbation becomes comparable to the width $\lambda$ of the sheet.

-Let us focus on the last point a little more closely.
-At the onset of the nonlinear regime of the tearing mode, the width of the islands is given by \exref{eq:w_onset}.
-Since $w\ll\lambda$, islands of this size are, in fact, short of what is needed to disrupt the sheet. \citet{uzdensky16} argue that the collapse of the inter-island $X$-points, already mooted at the end of \apref{app:TMnlin}, will produce saturated islands of size $\lambda$ [see \exref{eq:circ_island}], just right to be properly disruptive.
+A careful analysis of all this can be found in the paper by \citet{uzdensky16} (the follow-up by \citealt{tolman18} deals with the effect of the sheet-forming flows on the tearing mode).
+The summary that will suffice for my purposes here is that if the fastest-growing linear mode \exref{eq:TM_max} fits into the sheet, it will also be the one that first reaches the nonlinear regime and disrupts the formation of the sheet.
+Note that at the onset of the nonlinear regime of the tearing mode, the width of the islands is given by \exref{eq:w_onset}.
+Since $w\ll\lambda$, islands of this size are, in fact, short of what is needed to disrupt the sheet. \citet{uzdensky16} argue that the collapse of the inter-island $X$-points, already mooted in \apref{app:what_next}, will eventually---on the same, or faster, time scale as that of the growth of the mode---produce islands of size $w\sim\lambda$, which is what they have to get to in order to be properly disruptive.
 This is a key ingredient for the picture of ``tearing-mediated turbulence'' advocated in \secref{sec:recturb} (but see caveats in \secref{sec:MSC_vs_BL}).